 It is helpful to understand the effects of the abuse so that you do not blame yourself.
 The offender or perpetrator of the abuse is responsible for all of the effects you experience.
 Following are some of the effects that you might relate to.

-- The abuse may have been perpetrated by someone you knew, making you feel unsure and afraid of trusting again, it may have been someone you were in a relationship with.
+- The abuse may have been perpetrated by someone you knew, making you feel unsure and afraid of trusting again.

 - Often perpetrators manipulate your trust and it might be helpful to think about how that person used their power to exploit your trust.

 - Stop and look around and you may find other people you have relationships with and who have never betrayed your trust.
 This may be a teacher, friend, counsellor or family member.

 - The abuse need not mean that you will never trust another person again.

 - When you have been sexually abused, someone has taken away your human rights and choices, and that may have left you feeling like it doesn't matter what you think.